f3riend/YouTube-Ad-Blocker---Session-Masker/README.md

 **Reason for development:** I normally use Brave and normally it blocks all ads but after July 30, 2024 it stopped working, I did some research on the internet and realized I'm not the only one with this problem, I reinstalled brave to see if maybe I was up to date but the ad blocker was no longer working, so I searched for some ad blockers on google web store and they don't work if I log in, so I decided to develop my own plugin.

-Steps
+**Steps:**
 - Turn off ad blocker for Brave
 - Turn on developer mode in extensions
 - Click to load the unpackaged product
 - Select the gihub folder you downloaded

 **Note:** It will block most of the ads but unfortunately not all.

-In case of ads, reloading the page will resolve the situation, I recommend waiting a while after installing the plugin and avoiding playlists.
+In case of ads, reloading the page will resolve the situation, I recommend waiting a while after installing the plugin.

 This is due to the fact that this is a patch I made until brave has the necessary update.